ulid-flake/spec/README.md

 - Average ID generation rate: 1 ID per second.
 - Occasional bursts: Multiple IDs generated within the same millisecond during peak periods.
 - Single database setup: Typically no distributed system, single DB use.
-- Multiple pods setup occaionally: Even with multiple pods setup, the number of pod replicas that used can still be counted with fingers.
+- Multiple pods setup occasionally: Even with multiple pods setup, the number of pod replicas that used can still be counted with fingers.
 - Compact and readable IDs: Prefer shorter and more readable strings for user interactions.
 - Predictability vs monotonicity: Prioritize difficulty in guessing IDs over strict monotonic order.
 - Time span: Usable over a 100-year time frame.